Are students or parents permitted to enter CIS campuses?

 - Crowded enclosed spaces like shopping malls or indoor group gatherings are the highest risk for transmission – consider this when planning your social activities

-- It’s still safe and important for your physical and mental health to be outside and moving your body!
-Go for a walk outside early in the morning or in the evening – just wear your mask and wash your hands
+- It is still safe and important for your physical and mental health to be outside and moving your body!
+Go for a walk outside early in the morning or in the evening – just wear your mask, keep your distance from others, and wash your hands.
+Be mindful of any curfews implemented by the government before scheduling your walk.

-Physical health is one pillar of health.
+Physical health is one pillar of one’s well-being.
 Managing the stress and anxiety of these uncertain times is necessary for overall health and wellness.
-Try these strategies to contribute to you and your family’s health and wellness.
+Try these strategies to contribute to your and your family’s health and wellness: Coping with COVID-19 Stress.